MagazineduWebdesign/MagazineduWebdesign.github.io/app/videos/video-angularjs/_posts/2015-02-18-video-angularjs3.markdown

 ---
 layout: video
-title:  Poor Guy Loses His Ski Doo, Goes Butt-Sliding Down The Whole Damn Mountain
+title: How Airbnb Simplifies with Mesos
-date:   2015-02-18 17:22:57
+date: 2015-02-12 17:22:57
 category: videos
 tags:
 - angular-js
+- design
 intro: Paragraphe d'introduction...
 description: blablabla
-id-youtube: WHhFRevOoz8
+id-youtube: GfpGmhZwaoM
-keyword_title: Jekyll
-keyword_desc: blabla bla bla bla blablabla bla blablabla bla blablabla.
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!